Battle of Roliça: Battlefield

 The village of Roliça is located in the centre of a horseshoe shape of steep hills approximately one mile wide and two deep.
 The open end opens north-northeast toward Óbidos where the 5/60th and 95th had met the French the day before.
 The hills around Óbidos and Roliça were well wooded.

 The French began the day to the north of Roliça backed up to the higher ground allowing them to block or protect the roads south toward Lisbon.
 On the hill about one mile to the south of the village where the French first fell back, there were four defiles, or gullies leading into the new French position.
-The field below these hills were grassy, but boulders and the steep sides to the gullies made attack in formation impossible.
+The fields below these hills were grassy, but boulders and the steep sides to the gullies made attack in formation impossible.
 In the first stages of the battle, Delaborde pulled his troops back to the top of the hill.

 Battle

 Wellesley arrived at Óbidos on 16 August and moved toward Roliça on the following day.
 At the beginning of the battle, Delaborde occupied a position to the north-northwest of the village of Roliça.
 Wellesley attempted to manoeuvre his forces into a double envelopment, moving to each flank of the French position with his main force organised into three fighting columns of brigades.
 This could be attempted since the Anglo-Portuguese army outnumbered the French forces present by over 3 to 1.

 He sent Trant to the west, and a stronger force under Fergusson and Bowes with six guns to the east, while he distracted the French with a show of force and noise in the centre.
-Wellesley tried the manoeuvre twice starting at 9:00 a.m., but the French commander spotted this in time and fell back each.
+Wellesley tried the manoeuvre twice starting at 9am, but the French commander spotted this in time and fell back each.
 At this time the French final position was to the south and east of the village at the top of a steep hill that was littered with sharp rocks and the only way up was using narrow gullies.

-Colonel Lake of the 29th Regiment of Foot in the centre then made the mistake of dashing up a gully toward the French position.
+Colonel George Lake of the 29th Regiment of Foot in the centre then made the mistake of dashing up a gully toward the French position.
 He arrived behind Delaborde, which cost Lake his life and most of the men in the 29th.
 This prompted a general attack in relief by the outnumbering British.
 The fight was rough and uphill with Delaborde hoping for support to arrive from Loison.
-He repulsed three assaults by the British until nearly 4:00 p.m.
-At this time Wellesley ordered a general advance to support the 29th & 9th Regiments of Foot.
+He repulsed three assaults by the British until nearly 4pm.
+At this time Wellesley ordered a general advance to support the 29th and 9th Regiments of Foot.
 They swarmed up the rock face using their superior numbers to reach the French positions at the top of the hill and Ferguson arrived over the hills to the east.

 Delaborde began to withdraw in good order with effective aid from his cavalry until his army's discipline broke and his army ran.
 Without British cavalry to press the pursuit, they successfully withdrew to Montachique near Torres Vedras.